 UKAT offers conferences, webinars and other events throughout the year, both online and in various locations around the UK.
 These events provide professional development opportunities for personal tutors and academic advisors who are invested in helping students achieve academic success.

 The UKAT Annual Conference is the major event of the year and provides an opportunity to learn in general sessions from experts in the field, gain knowledge and review best practices with colleagues in concurrent sessions, and participate in interactive workshops.
 The variety of learning formats also may include poster sessions, exhibitor presentations, and formal and informal networking opportunities.

-Thursday 18 February 2021, 14:00 - Thursday 18 February 2021, 15:30
+Thursday 18 November 2021, 14:00 - Thursday 18 November 2021, 15:30

-* Delegate registration will open in early 2021
+Delegate registration will open early in 2022.

 Events in italic typeface are not provided by UKAT but are 3rd party events which may be of interest to UKAT members